evelyn518/VJ---Adaboost-Face-Detection_ECEN649/README.md

 The algorithm has four stages:

-Haar Feature Selection
+(1)Haar Feature Selection

-Creating an Integral Image
+(2)Creating an Integral Image

-Adaboost Training
+(3)Adaboost Training

-Cascading Classifiers
+(4)Cascading Classifiers

+In cascading, each stage consists of a strong classifier.
+So all the features are grouped into several stages where each stage has certain number of features.

+The job of each stage is to determine whether a given sub-window is definitely not a face or may be a face.
+A given sub-window is immediately discarded as not a face if it fails in any of the stages.

 Orginal photo1: